finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

     # valuation_point_data_request = ValuationPointDataRequest.from_json("")
     # valuation_point_data_request = ValuationPointDataRequest.from_dict({})
     valuation_point_data_request = ValuationPointDataRequest()
-    nav_type_code = 'nav_type_code_example' # str | When provided Accepts the Valuation Point of the specified NAV Type.
-When not provided the Primary NAV Type will be Accepted. (optional)
+    nav_type_code = 'nav_type_code_example' # str | When provided, accepts the Valuation Point of the specified NAV Type, otherwise the Primary NAV Type will be used. (optional)

     try:
         # uncomment the below to set overrides at the request level